 Are Goldendoodles hypoallergenic?

-Before we can answer this we need to know the definition of Hypoallergenic.
+Before we can answer this we need to go over the definition of Hypoallergenic.

 The Cambridge online dictionary, defines hypoallergenic as “designed to be less likely to cause allergic reactions“.